A fan’s guide – the club from early doors to today

 For 25 years, this somewhat incongruous situation remained in place until it was time for Annan to turn back towards their land of loch and heather.

-In 1975, they had ditched a management committee for Sam Wallace, manager until 1993 and today club president.
+In 1975, they had ditched a management committee for Sam Wallace, manager until 1993 and club president for many years afterwards, until his death in 2022.

 First gaining membership of the South of Scotland League, which required an upgrading of Galabank, Athletic also entered the Scottish Cup, the 1979 visit of Stranraer bringing a record 1,250 to the banks of the Annan.

 Switching to the East of Scotland League in 1987, the Galabankies won the title in 1990 and now aimed at full league status.
-Having achieved high-scoring draws at Berwick and Brechin in the Scottish Cup, only to narrowly lose home replays, Annan were one of eight clubs to apply for two Scottish League places – and one of six to be rejected.
+Having achieved high-scoring draws at Berwick and Brechin in the Scottish Cup, only to lose tight replays at home, Annan were one of eight clubs to apply for two Scottish League places – and one of six to be rejected.

 Under player-manager Davie Irons, Annan won two consecutive East of Scotland titles, then another in 2007.
 Following the demise of Gretna, Annan now made a stronger case for Scottish League admission, accepted in 2008.